alsmal23/S4T1TM2/README.md

 Your requirements and previous sections should lead to your use cases.
 How will users use the system?
 What are the types of users?
 This sections should include detailed use cases as well as an accountability matrix that ties your requirements to your use cases.

 __Actors__
-Anyone - Genearlly meaning anyone or thing acting as a human person RegUser - Genearlly meaning anyone who has registered and has a valid user account Programmer - Generally meaning the user with the lowest permissions for a project Manager - Generally meanting the user with a high level of permissions for a project Server - The data warehouse manager
+- Anyone - Anyone or thing acting as a human person
+- RegUser - Anyone who has registered and has a valid user account
-Client - The customer service associate
+- Programmer - A user with the lowest/most-basic permissions for a project
+- Manager - A user with the highest/most- permissions for a project

 __Derived Use Cases From Requirements__